ilsukaradag/ilsukaradag/README.md

 ### Hi there 👋
-I am İlsu and I'm a Computer Science student at Bilkent University.
+I'm Ilsu and I'm a freshman Computer Science student at Bilkent University.